ADD-SP/ngx_waf/docs/guide/test.md

 You can use [wrk](https://github.com/wg/wrk) to perform performance tests on this module.

-The project provides a lua script for wrk to assist in the testing.
-The script has the path `test/wrk/rand.lua` and functions by sending GET requests with a random URI.
+This project provides wrk's lua script for testing.
+The path of the script is `test/wrk/rand.lua` and its function is to send GET requests using a random URI.
 You need to provide it with a text file containing a certain number of random strings, one random string per line.
 Then test it with the following command.

 ```sh
 wrk -c 100 -d 1m -t 1 -s test/wrk/rand.lua --latency http://localhost/ -- /path/to/rand-str.txt